 Introduction

 One of the features of the Advanced Post Creation Add-On allows posts to be created upon form submission for third-party post types.
-This articles provides a guide on how to use Advanced Post Creation with the plugins WooCommerce, to create Products, and The Events Calendar, to create Events.
+This article provides a guide on how to use Advanced Post Creation with WooCommerce, to create Products, and The Events Calendar, to create Events.

 Note: This article assumes you have installed and activated the required plugins.
-If not, you will need to do so before any of the functionality in this article can be used.
+If not, you will need to do so before you can use any of the functionality in this article.

 Create the Form